openemail/openemail-docs-v1/docs/firststeps-ssl.md

 For each domain you add, it will try to resolve `autodiscover.ADDED_MAIL_DOMAIN` and `autoconfig.ADDED_MAIL_DOMAIN` to your servers IPv4 address.
 If it succeeds, these names will be added as SANs to the certificate request.

-You can skip the IP verification by adding SKIP_IP_CHECK=y to openemail.conf (no quotes).
+You can skip the IP verification by adding `SKIP_IP_CHECK=y` to `openemail.conf` (no quotes).
 Be warned that a misconfiguration will get you ratelimited by Let's Encrypt!
 This is primarily useful for multi-IP setups where the IP check would return the incorrect source IP.
-Due to using dynamic IPs for acme-openemail, source NAT is not consistent over restarts.
+Due to using dynamic IPs for `acme-openemail`, source NAT is not consistent over restarts.

 You could add an A record for `autodiscover` but omit `autoconfig`, the client will only validate `autodiscover` and skip `autoconfig` then.